r-transit/trread/contributing.md

 ## Pull requests

-To contribute a change to tidytransit, you follow these steps:
+To contribute a change to trread, you follow these steps:

 1. Create a branch in git and make your changes.
 1. Push branch to github and issue pull request (PR).